franalva1/The_Debugger/README.md

 Ethan Katz

 ## Project description
 A graphics game based on the famous game "Duck Hunt".
-The player will use a handmade gun consisting of a single trigger (button) and some kind of focused light sensor.
-The player will point this gun at bugs on the screen and press the trigger to vaporize them.
-There will be a leaderboard.
+The player uses a handmade gun consisting of a single trigger (button) and a light sensor.
+The player will point this gun at bugs on the screen and press the trigger to vaporize them with a leaderboard at the end.

 ## Contributions
 Francisco: Hardware, constructing gun, designing game.